DANC 1500. Introduction to Dance. 3 Hours.

 Prerequisite: DANC 3600 or permission of instructor.
 A continuation of Ballet III, with an emphasis on developing advanced skills in ballet techniques and theories.
 May be repeated for credit.

 Prerequisite: DANC 3700 or permission of instructor.
-A continuation of Modern Dance III, with an emphasis on developing advanced skills in modern dance techniques and theories.
+A continuation of Contemporary Dance III, with an emphasis on developing advanced skills in contemporary dance techniques and theories.
 May be repeated for credit.

 DANC 4790.
 Dance Portfolio and Resume Presentation.
 2 Hours.